On p-form gauge theories and their conformal limits: p-form electrodynamics: preliminaries

 Starting with the BI Hamiltonian density of (\ref{cHDBI=}) we may, following Bialynicki-Birula \cite{BialynickiBirula:1984tx}, take the $T\to0$ limit to arrive at the BB Hamiltonian density of (\ref{BBd4}):

 As $T$ has dimensions of energy density, this limit should be seen as a strong-field limit in which the energy density is much greater than $T$, just as the weak-field limit should be seen as the limit in which the energy density is much less than $T$.
 One might expect these limits to yield conformal invariant theories, as is evidently true for the weak field limit since the Hamiltonian equations in this limit are Maxwell's equations.
-As shown in \cite{BialynickiBirula:1984tx}, the strong-coupling limit is conformal invariant; in addition the BB Hamiltonian density is invariant under an enhanced $Sl(2;\bR)$ electromagnetic-duality group acting on the 3-vector valued 2-vector $({\bf D},{\bf B})$, and this implies an $Sl(2;\bR)$-duality invariance of the field equations
+As shown in \cite{BialynickiBirula:1984tx}, it is also true for the strong-field limit, which has the additional feature that ${\cal H}_{BB}$ is invariant under an $Sl(2;\bR)$ electromagnetic-duality acting on the 3-vector-valued 2-vector $({\bf D},{\bf B})$.

 Let us find the Lagrangian density of this BB-electrodynamics by taking the Legendre transform of ${\cal H}_{BB}$; the first step is to define

 The `canonical' BB Lagrangian density is then defined as

 In principle, this requires us to find the ${\bf D}$ that maximises the expression in brackets.
 However, in this case